Hanso38/torqpagestest/docs/Processes.md

 Write Database (WDB)
 --------------------

-The Write Database or WDB is based on w.q[^18].
+The Write Database or WDB is based on w.q.
 This process features a number of modifications and enhancements over w.q:

 1. Provides the option to write down to a custom partition scheme,